-Bunnies dumped on side of Gloucester road rescued by neighbors, deputies say
+Bunnies dumped on side of Gloucester road rescued by neighbors

 Related: Third litter of puppies left in Virginia dumpster prompts passionate plea from animal shelter

-In total, 18 were caught and are now being cared for by a rabbit rescue in Mathews.
-Unfortunately, some of bunnies that were dumped, died.
-Those caring for the bunnies say they were hit by cars who didn’t see them in the dark.
+In total, 18 were caught and are now being cared for by a family in Mathews.
+Unfortunately, some of bunnies that were dumped have died.
+Those caring for the bunnies say they were hit by cars because drivers didn't see them in the dark.

-Animal Control and the sheriff’s department is investigating the crime.
+Animal Control and the sheriff’s department are investigating the crime.
 They say since the animals were pets, the offense is considered animal cruelty.